devappmin/ghlog/README.md

 ### repo/org

-You can print all of your repositories using below command.
+You can print all of your repositories using the below command.

 ```bash
 $ ghlog repo
 ```

-And likes `repo`, you can also print all organizations you joined using below command.
+Likes `repo`, in addition, you can also print all organizations you joined using the below command.

 ```bash
 $ ghlog org